Centaurea calcitrapa

-Centaurea calcitrapa is a species of flowering plant known by several common names, including red star-thistle and purple star thistle.
-It is native to Europe but is rarely found there, it is known across the globe as an introduced species and often a noxious weed.
+Centaurea calcitrapa is a species of flowering plant known by several common names, including common star thistle, red star-thistle and purple star thistle.
+It is native to Europe but is known across the globe as an introduced species and often a noxious weed.
 The species name calcitrapa comes from the word caltrop, a type of weapon covered in sharp spikes.

 Description

 This an annual or biennial plant growing erect to a maximum height of one to 1.3 metres.

 The stems are hairless and grooved.

 It sometimes takes the shape of a mound, and it is finely to densely hairy to spiny.
 The leaves are dotted with resin glands.
 The lowermost may reach a length of 20 centimeters and are deeply cut into lobes.
 The inflorescence contains a few flower heads.
 Each is 1.5 to 2 centimeters long and oval in general shape.
 The phyllaries are green or straw-colored and tipped in tough, sharp yellow spines.
 The head contains many bright purple flowers.
 The fruit is an achene a few millimeters long which lacks a pappus.

 It flowers from July until September, and the seeds ripen from August to October.

 The Red Star-thistle has been identified as a Priority Species by the UK Biodiversity Action Plan.
 It is identified as 'vulnerable' by the UNIC and is listed as Nationally Rare in the UK Red Data Book.
 There is no national or Sussex BAP for this species.